What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Key Features Of i-Witness

-• Uploading Evidence: You can upload photos directly through the app detailing what you witnessed, including the time, date, and specific location of the incident.
+• Uploading Evidence: You can upload photos directly through the app detailing what you witnessed, including the time, date, and specific incident location.

-• Option to Remain Anonymous: While reporting, you can choose to remain anonymous.
-This is particularly important for those who may fear reprisals or have concerns about their own safety, especially in cases of serious or violent crime.
+• Option to Remain Anonymous: You can remain anonymous while reporting.
+This is particularly important for those who may fear reprisals or have concerns about their safety, especially in cases of serious or violent crime.

-• Legal and Emotional Support: While i-Witness does not provide direct updates to the informer, knowing that your report could contribute to a larger investigation can provide a sense of doing your civic duty.
+• Legal and Emotional Support: While i-Witness does not provide direct updates to the informant, knowing that your report could contribute to a larger investigation can give you a sense of doing your civic duty.

 How It Works